BernardGreenberg/NXSYS/README.md

 I do take pains in distributed interlockings to avoid incompatible use of new features; the scenario language makes it possible to exploit newer features only in newer builds, downward compatibly.
 All five of these interlockings are thus fully functional in the distributed (2016) Windows build.
 The interlockings here in the eponymous folder are newer and better than those in the distributions.

 None of the code of the popular erstwhile Cab View feature of Version 1 is present in this repository.
 It cannot handle, nor can it be obviously extended to handle, the arbitrary track geometries of Version 2.
 In a world where spectacular interactive animated graphics such as [this (threejs)](https://threejs.org/examples/#webgl_animation_keyframes) are available, Cab View's black, grey-walled tunnels with only rails and signals visible would be ... inadequate.
+But becoming a video-game designer (as required) is not a credible use of my time, nor would the result be a reasonable extension of the purview of this application.

 ## Status of the Mac Version

 The Mac Version is targeted in XCode to (minimum) [macOS Sierra (10.12)](https://en.wikipedia.org/wiki/MacOS_Sierra) (released Sept.
 2019); that is the SDK level it uses.
 While this can easily be set as current as you wish in XCode, and most Mac users keep their systems up-to-date, I see no reason to bring it closer to currency: back-compatibility is a virtue.
 See **Related Resources** below for the latest "released" Mac installable.
 I may move it here and use the GitHub "release" mechanism.